District heating and cooling is a part of the future.

 ClimaCheck is used in district heating and cooling plants to make sure the equipment runs well and stay optimised.

-Even if state of the art chillers/heat pumps are used it is common that energy consumption can be reduced 10-30% by correction of undetected problems and low-cost optimisation.
-ClimaCheck can be set up as stand-alone with it owns sensors or as an “integrated” solution with data from existing BMS/Scada systems and performance and efficiencies can also be visualised in the existing user interphase for operational staff.
+Even if state of the art chillers/heat pumps are used , it is common that energy consumption can be reduced 10-30% by correction of undetected problems and low-cost optimisation.
+ClimaCheck can be set up as stand-alone with it’s own sensors or as an “integrated” solution with data from existing BMS/Scada systems and performance and efficiencies can also be visualised in the existing user interphase for operational staff.

 Large District heating/cooling plant in Sweden

 After significant discussion the supplier agreed to take action and the evaporator was investigated.
-The issue was located to an oil-clogged demister in the evaporator causing a pressure drop but also resulting in that the open parts had a velocity resulting in liquid droplets being transported through and hitting the impeller rotating at 9000 rpm.
-This would have resulted in rapid wear down of impeller if not caught by ClimaCheck.
+The issue was located to an oil-clogged demister in the evaporator causing a pressure drop but also resulting in the problem that the open parts had a velocity resulting in liquid droplets being transported through and hitting the impeller rotating at 9000 rpm.
+This would have caused a rapid wear down of impeller if not caught by ClimaCheck.

 Casinos in Asia

-In a price winning chiller optimisation project in Asia three large chiller plants with a total capacity of 350 MW cooling for hotels, malls and casinos was optimised.
+In a price winning chiller optimisation project in Asia three large chiller plants with a total capacity of 350 MW cooling for hotels, malls and casinos were optimised.

 ClimaCheck performance analysing was a key component in the project to identify opportunities to save energy in the re-commission process.
 The project included introduction of predictive maintenance based on ClimaCheck performance monitoring, vibration monitoring and regular oil analyses.
 The 24/7 monitoring results in lower failure costs as deviations are picked up early and maintenance are done when there are indications rather than based on hours of operation.
 A time schedule result in unnecessary tear down costs and does still not guarantee that problems does not cause failures.